 The Bank's management has made an assessment of its ability to continue as a going concern and is satisfied that it has the resources to continue in business for the foreseeable future.
-Therefore, the consolidated financial statements continue to be prepared on a going concern basis.
+Therefore, the consolidated financial statements were prepared on a going concern basis.